Arun4D/open-liberty-example-image/ReadMe.md

 ## Prepare your WAR file

-Ensure you have the WAR file for your application ready Example *io.openliberty.sample.getting.started.war*
+Ensure you have the WAR file for your application ready.
+Example io.openliberty.sample.getting.started.war build from the [github repo](https://github.com/OpenLiberty/sample-getting-started/tree/main)

 ## Create Docker file

+Create the Dockerfile.

 ## Create Server xml